Breaking

 Price

-The MSI MPG 341CQPX is our top choice among ultrawide gaming monitors.
+While our pick for best ultrawide overall above is designed with gaming in mind, we actually think the MSI MPG 341CQPX is superior for that singular activity.
 This 34-inch QD-OLED display has a panoramic 21:9 aspect ratio that pulls you deeper into your favorite games.
 It’s especially excellent for games that lean on immersion (like simulation titles) or that show a lot of information on-screen at once (like MMORPGs and strategy games).

 The MSI 341CQPX has a Samsung QD-OLED display that delivers vibrant colors and stunning contrast.
 The monitor handles both SDR and HDR content well.
 The 240Hz refresh rate, meanwhile, offers ultra-crisp motion clarity.
 It supports the VESA Adaptive Sync standard and will work with both AMD FreeSync and Nvidia G-Sync.